Images and text in this post may contain affiliate links which, if a purchase is made from those sites, I may earn money or products from the company.

 Which makes Martin accidentally, then purposefully using the e-mails he saw of Blue and Simon’s correspondence hell.
 For while Martin is kind of using them as a ends to a means to get closer to Abby, Simon doesn’t want to lose Blue as quickly as he found him.
 So, against his will, Simon tries to invite Martin to situations where Martin can try to shine.
 Which does lead to some moments where the ever-cheery Abby does find some appeal in Martin.
-However, like Leah, her focus is mostly on Alex and while she is friendly, it is clear there can only be one.
+However, like Leah, her focus is mostly on Nick and while she is friendly, it is clear there can only be one.

 Leaving Simon constantly under threat of losing what could be his first true love and desperate to know who is the boy behind the e-mail address.

 Though they don’t meet until the end, you have to enjoy how their relationship develops from Simon finding Blue’s message on Tumblr to them sharing information about friends, family, sexual feelings (all PG-13), and Simon wanting a future for them.
 Much less, how it establishes that, despite there being some gay kids at school, them being called fags makes it clear, as much as the school is close to one of the southern gay capitals in America, Atlanta, they are still very much in Georgia.
 Meaning, even after they meet and are together, there is an awareness that they can’t necessarily hold hands openly.